thekevinscott/UpscalerJS/examples/basic/README.md

 });
 ```

-There are a number of options you can pass to the `upscale` method, [detailed here](http://localhost:3000/documentation/api/upscale).
+There are a number of options we can pass to the `upscale` method, [detailed here](http://localhost:3000/documentation/api/upscale).

 [Next, read about the concept of models and how they work with UpscalerJS](models).